arjayosma/fridge/privacy.md

 access preferences.
-Fridge visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using Fridge’s websites, with the drawback that certain features of SevTech, Inc.’s websites may not function properly without the aid of cookies.
+Fridge visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using Fridge’s websites, with the drawback that certain features of Fridge’s websites may not function properly without the aid of cookies.

 By continuing to navigate our website without changing your cookie